-Application can be made by students enrolled at least half-time (5 hours).
-The maximum amount allowed per year is \$5,000, and the interest rate is 9%.
-The total allowed for graduate school is \$25,000 including any loans received for undergraduate study.
+Application can be made by students enrolled at least half time (5 hours).
+The maximum amount allowed per year is \$7500.
+The interest rate is 8%.
+The total allowed for graduate or professional school is \$54,750 (including any undergraduate loans).